5l1v3r1/WhatsSpy-Public-wiki/home.markdown

 * Privacy settings
 * Status messages

+I made this project for you to realise how broken the privacy options actually are.
+It just started out as experimenting with Whatsapp to build an Bot, but I was stunned when I realised someone could abuse this "online" feauture of Whatsapp to track anyone.

 *For reference view [this blog article about the Whatsapp Privacy problem](https://maikel.pro/blog/en-whatsapp-privacy-options-are-illusions/).*

 ## Installling WhatsSpy Public on your Raspberry Pi/Server/VPS